noiseprotocol/noise_spec/noise.md

 2.2.
 The handshake: descriptors and patterns
 -------------------------------------------

-A Noise protocol begins with a handshake phase where both parties send messages containing DH public keys and perform DH operations to agree on a shared secret.
+A Noise protocol begins with a handshake phase where both parties send **handshake messages** containing DH public keys and perform DH operations to agree on a shared secret.

 A **descriptor** specifies the DH keys and operations that comprise a handshake message.